-“When you go home, tell them of us, and say: ‘For your tomorrow, we gave our today.’
-There are the lines on the stone memorial at the entrance of Kohima War Cemetery as a true tribute to the fallen heroes.
-The most important of all attractions in the town the Kohima War Cemetery where 1421 slabs stand in memory of soldiers who were slayed in the battle of Kohima; it one of the fiercest in the Asian Theatre during World War II.
-Each of these graves has bronze plaque with an appropriate epitaph.
+“When you go home, tell them of us, and say: ‘For your tomorrow, we gave our today.’”
+This is the line on the stone memorial at the entrance of Kohima War Cemetery as a true tribute to the fallen heroes.
+The most important of all attractions in the town the Kohima War Cemetery, where 1421 slabs stand in memory of soldiers who were slayed in the battle of Kohima; it one of the fiercest in the Asian Theatre during World War II.
+Each of these graves has a bronze plaque with an appropriate epitaph.

 The cemetery is maintained by the Commonwealth War Graves Commission and was created on a plot of land which was formerly known as the Garrison Hill.
 Thousands of tourists from all over the world, especially United Kingdom and Canada, come here as a pilgrimage to honour the heroes who sacrificed their lives during the war.